MedUnes/noise-symfony/README.md

 ## ℹ️ FAQ

 #### So what is this?
-This is PHP Noise !
+This is Symfony Noise !

 An empty skeleton, a list of ready to customize setups.